jnana027/Analysis-on-Pizza-Sales/README.md

 Create a bar chart showcasing the bottom 5 worst selling pizzas based on the total number of pizzas sold.
 This chart will enable us to identify underperforming or less popular pizza options.

+Conclusion:

+The pizza sales analysis provides valuable insights into the dynamic pizza market.
+Understanding regional preferences, leveraging technology, catering to health-conscious consumers, and employing effective promotional strategies are essential for sustaining growth and success in this competitive industry.
+By staying adaptable and responsive to changing trends, pizza outlets can continue to flourish and satisfy the appetites of pizza lovers worldwide.